Ireland is an adventure lover's paradise. Wild mountains meet towering cliffs on rugged coastlines; the perfect setting for an active vacation!

 Rowing a traditional Naomhóg boat across Dingle Bay is the perfect combination of adventure and culture.

 The Naomhóg is a small boat made from wood, tar and canvas.
 Your guide will show you how to use the unique oars.
 It's a very special way to experience the customs and traditions of Dingle and its spectacular landscape.

 Check Out Our Adventure Tours of Ireland

-If you’re looking to get active on your Irish vacation, we recommend checking out our Vagabond Adventure Tours of Ireland listed below.
-They combine multi activities with the perfect mix of history and culture - all lead by our expert local guides.
+We recommend checking out our Vagabond Cultural Adventure Tours of Ireland.
+Combine multiple activity options with a perfect mix of history and culture - all led by our expert local guides.